“The Black Swallowtail” by Mary Oliver

 Currently, I have a particularly large number of clients going through significant personal and professional – e.g., biological, social, strategic, financial and spiritual – transitions right now.
 Some of the changes are rather confusing and intense.
 “The Black Swallowtail” is useful as a reminder that change is simply what happens when time passes, and that transformation is fundamentally nature’s way.
 From this perspective, every moment is an emergence, and faith and patience are the most effective strategies for rolling with it.
 “You can’t push a river,” and if you try, you’ll exhaust yourself.
 Nor can you avoid transformation; it doesn’t care if you ignore it, because it’s always coming for you, regardless of your attitude.

 However, the perpetual opportunity is to choose to make meaning from it; perhaps faith is the crux of this.
 As the sociologist and founder of the Center for Courage and Renewal, Parker Palmer (no relation), observes in Healing the Heart of Democracy and elsewhere: heartbreak is unavoidable but we can influence whether the heart breaks open or breaks apart.

 What other resources might “pair” well with it?

-Mary Oliver died earlier this year at the age of 83, and her final collection of self-selected poems is a stunning volume entitled Devotions (Penguin, 2017).
+Mary Oliver died earlier this year at the age of 83, and her final collection of self-selected poems is a gorgeous volume entitled Devotions (Penguin, 2017).